RorryMC/RoryDiscordBot/README.md

-# GeyserBot
+# RoryBot
-A bot for the GeyserMC Discord server
+A bot for the RoryMC Discord server

 # How to run
 - Clone the repo